-You need to take extra care when choosing a large dog bed, as the wrong choice can be uncomfortable for your big-limbed companion.
-In this article, editor James Hall lists the best dog beds for large dogs to help you make the right choice.
+You need to take care when choosing a large dog bed, as the wrong choice can be uncomfortable for your big-limbed companion.
+Here are five of the best dog beds for large dogs.

 Are you looking for a new bed for your large dog?
 If so, you might be finding it difficult to pick one that's comfortable, supportive and available for a reasonable price.